githedgehog/docs/docs/vlab/running.md

 01:21:53 INF Initialized preset=vlab fabricMode=spine-leaf config=.hhfab/config.yaml wiring=.hhfab/wiring.yaml
 ```

-Additionally, you can do extra Fabric configuration using flags on `init` command or by passing config file, more
+Additionally, you can pass extra Fabric configuration items using flags on `init` command or by passing a configuration
-information about it is available in the [Fabric Configuration](../install-upgrade/config.md) section.
+file.
+For more information, refer to the [Fabric Configuration](../install-upgrade/config.md) section.

-Once you have initialized the VLAB you need to download all artifacts and build the installer using `hhfab build`
+Once you have initialized the VLAB, download the artifacts and build the installer using `hhfab build`.
+This command
-command.
-It will automatically download all required artifacts from the OCI registry and build the installer as well as
+automatically downloads all required artifacts from the OCI registry and builds the installer and all other
-all other prerequisites for running the VLAB.
+prerequisites for running the VLAB.

 ## Build the installer and VLAB